abdelmonem55/learn-rust/voting.md

 mod tests {
 ```

-we can define new module in rust to structure our code, here we declaring a module
+we can define new module in rust to structure our code, here we declaring a module.

 ---